10 Simple Tricks: How To Hide The Smell of Weed - International Highlife

 10 Simple Tricks: How To Hide The Smell of Weed

-How to hide the smell of weed is every stoner’s dilemma.
 Whether you are trying to smoke in a smoke-free hotel room or sneaking a puff in your basement, we’ve all had this experience at least once.
-Not only does fresh bud have a pungent aroma that seems to permeate everything, but the smoke lingers too!
-Figuring out how to hide the smell of weed is a lifelong challenge.

 But, instead of spending the rest of your life figuring out how to hide the smell of weed, follow these ten tricks.
 These tips are based on decades of super-stoner experience.
 There are high-tech options, low-tech craft projects, and general tips for any stoner.